OxyContin maker Purdue Pharma pleads guilty in criminal case - The Boston Globe

 And it admitted paying an electronic medical records company to send doctors information on patients that encouraged them to prescribe opioids.

-The guilty pleas were entered by Purdue board chairperson Steve Miller on behalf of the company.
-They were part of a criminal and civil settlement announced last month between the Stamford, Connecticut-based company and the Justice Department.
+The guilty pleas were entered by Purdue’s board chairperson, Steve Miller, on behalf of the company.
+They were part of a criminal and civil settlement announced last month between the Stamford, Conn., company and the Justice Department.

 The deal includes $8.3 billion in penalties and forfeitures, but the company is on the hook for a direct payment to the federal government of only a fraction of that, $225 million.
-It would pay the smaller amount as long as it executes a settlement moving through federal bankruptcy court with state and local governments and other entities suing it over the toll of the opioid epidemic.
+It would pay the smaller amount as long as it executes a settlement moving through US Bankruptcy Court with state and local governments and other entities suing it over the toll of the opioid epidemic.

-Members of the wealthy Sackler family who own the company have also agreed to pay $225 million to the federal government to settle civil claims.
-No criminal charges have been filed against family members, although their deal leaves open the possibility of that in the future.
+Members of the wealthy Sackler family, who own the company, have also agreed to pay $225 million to the government to settle civil claims.
+No criminal charges have been filed against family members, though their deal leaves open that possibility.

+“Having our plea accepted in federal court, and taking responsibility for past misconduct, is an essential step to preserve billions of dollars of value for creditors and advance our goal of providing financial resources and lifesaving medicines to address the opioid crisis,” Purdue said in a written statement after pleading guilty.

 Advertisement